Migos: 2008–2012: Formation and early releases

-Migos was formed in 2008, by Quavo (born Quavious Keyate Marshall), Takeoff (born Kirshnik Khari Ball), and Offset (born Kiari Kendrell Cephus), and they originally called themselves the Polo Club.
+Migos was formed in 2008, by Quavo (born Quavious Keyate Marshall), Takeoff (born Kirsnick Khari Ball), and Offset (born Kiari Kendrell Cephus), and they originally called themselves the Polo Club.
 The name 'Migos' is a take on 'Three Amigos', as the three members grew up together.
 Takeoff was Quavo's nephew; despite the general public believing that Offset and Quavo were cousins, Offset later revealed he is not related to either of them and was just a classmate of Quavo.
 The three of them grew up together in metro Atlanta, 25 minutes northeast of Downtown in Gwinnett County.
 "I ain't going to sit here like, my neighborhood was hard, and I had to get out there and grind.
 We made it hard for ourselves.
 We chose to stay on the streets", Quavo said.
 The group released their first full-length project, a mixtape titled Juug Season, on August 25, 2011.
 They followed with the mixtape No Label on June 1, 2012.
 Assisted by Tucker Toenjes and Mitchell Thomas.

 2013: Breakthrough and Y.R.N.

 In 2013, Migos released their breakout single "Versace".
 The single was produced by Zaytoven and peaked at number 99 on the US Billboard Hot 100 chart.
-Later that year, Canadian actor Drake brought the single more recognition when he remixed the song, adding a verse, which he would later perform at the 2013 iHeartRadio Music Festival.
+Later that year, Canadian rapper Drake brought the single more recognition when he remixed the song, adding a verse, which he would later perform at the 2013 iHeartRadio Music Festival.
 On June 13, Migos released their mixtape Y.R.N.
 (Young Rich Niggas), which features the lead single "Versace", to critical acclaim.
 Brandon Soderberg of Spin gave it 8 out of 10 stars, commenting that it "is a super-cut of Dirty South vibes" and compared the three members to Gucci Mane, Soulja Boy, and Future.

 On June 15, 2013, the group performed at rap radio station Hot 107.9's Birthday Bash.
 In October 2013, the group was featured in XXL's section "Show & Prove".
 "Versace" was placed in multiple year-end lists of 2013, including number three on XXLs "The 25 Best Songs of 2013", number four on Complex's "The 50 Best Songs of 2013", number five on SPIN's "50 Best Songs of 2013", number 38 on Pitchfork's "The Top 100 Tracks of 2013" and number 69 on Rolling Stones "The 100 Best Songs of 2013".
 Y.R.N.
 (Young Rich Niggas) was named the 27th-best album of 2013 and sixth-best hip-hop album of 2013 by SPIN.